 Muli’s approach is to ensure every individual is being charged at a real cost per hour including on-cost provisions.
 We believe that this method produces the most accurate results for costing a project.

 We all know of experienced Project Managers who gather the “best” labour force the company has to work on their projects.
 These “old soldiers” tend to cost more due to time served plus the additional benefits provided.
 So overall they cost more than the new starters and the the real cost is usually not applied to the actual jobs.
 The Muli approach ensures this is not the case.

 Muli also provides a mechanism to ensure projects that consume all the company’s labour do not distort the overall average cost per hour for other projects.
-For example if all the company’s labour resources were used over the weekend on a single project then Muli provides a loading factor in timesheet entry to grossly load up the cost per hour for that particular weekend project rather than allow it to be applied as an average increase in cost over all the work that that individual is doing.
+For example, if all the company’s labour resources were used over the weekend on a single project, then Muli provides a loading factor in the timesheet entry to grossly load up the cost per hour for that particular weekend project, rather than allow it to be applied as an average increase in cost over all the work that that individual is doing.

 How’re Your Provisions?